jwebster7/coding-patterns-in-go/two-pointers/README.md

-# Two-Pointers
+# Two Pointers

-- Two-pointers is an application of the search-and-prune strategy, where each step involves examining and eliminating possibilities.
+- Two pointers is an application of the search-and-prune strategy, where each step involves examining and eliminating possibilities.

 ## When does this pattern apply?